Lesson plans and other teaching resources

 From Object to Story: Writing a Historical Narrative Featuring an Artifact from One's Family History

 Students share observations about the history of familial artifacts.
 They then research the history and cultural significance of selected objects to prepare their own historical narratives.
 Includes short reading as prewriting activity.
+Designed for grades 7-12.

 Getting Hooked: Introduction for a Narrative